xamarin/urho/README.md

 ```
 **7. Compile UrhoSharp for Android (armeabi, armeabi-v7a, x86)**
 ```
-make Android
+make -j3 Android
 ```
+-j3 means a job per ABI.
 Make sure you have installed Android SDK and NDK (see MakeAndroid file)

 **8. Compile UrhoSharp for Windows (64 bit)**
 Obviously you can't do it on OS X so you have to switch to Windows environment.
 Make sure you have installed: